Logo Voyage

 Countries in blue have an Algerian diplomatic mission.

 An Algerian diplomatic mission can be found in almost every country.
 If your country does not have an Algerian diplomatic mission, you may need to travel to another country to apply for an Algerian visa.
+Most missions will accept applications by mail so long as you send a prepaid return envelope (be sure to follow the instructions exactly).

 Although visa requirements vary from country to country, you're typically asked to submit the following to apply for an Algerian visa: